amethystaurora-robo/Thesis_publication/README.md

 For this pipeline, the main focus has been transcriptomic data.
 However, metabolomic data is still analysed using statistical tests.
 Both omics levels are connected through the use of multi-omics factor analysis (MOFA).

+This analysis was conducted using metabolite read counts (positive and negative), cleaning and running statistical analysis in metabolomics.ipynb, then pre-processing for MOFA in MOFA_pre-processing.ipynb, and finally running MOFA on metabolite read counts and gene expression read counts in MOFA.R

 #### Step 1: Statistical Analysis

 Metabolomic data with metabolites in rows and samples in columns is cleaned, dropping the header and columns with ortholog